AndreWeiner/phd_notebooks/README.md

 ## Getting the data

-The minimum required data to run the notebooks can be downloaded [here](https://tudatalib.ulb.tu-darmstadt.de/bitstream/handle/tudatalib/2087/basilisk_2D_symmetric_simulations_minimal.tar.gz?sequence=3&isAllowed=y).
+The minimum required data to run the notebooks can be downloaded [here](https://tudatalib.ulb.tu-darmstadt.de/bitstream/handle/tudatalib/2121/phd_data_11_11_2019.tar.gz?sequence=1&isAllowed=y).
 Move the downloaded tarball to the top-level folder of the repository such that the output of *ls* looks similar to

 ```
 ~$ ls
-basilisk_2D_symmetric_simulations_minimal.tar.gz  data notebooks README.md ...
+phd_data_11_11_2019.tar.gz  notebooks README.md ...
 ```

-The extract the archive into the *data* folder, run:
+To extract the archive, run:
 ```
-tar xvzf basilisk_2D_symmetric_simulations_minimal.tar.gz --strip 1 -C data/
+tar xvzf phd_data_11_11_2019.tar.gz
 ```

 ## Running notebooks